jodienorris030/notes/README.md

 # 2024-03-08
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can make better use of your time and ensure that you focus on the right things.
 Planning ahead can help to avoid last-minute emergencies and allow you time to research and prepare for potential challenges.
 Finally, staying organized means using tools and techniques, such as version control, task management,and code documentation, to keep your code and workspaces clean, tidy, easy to navigate, understand, maintain, extend, etc.

+# 2024-03-09
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive for clarity and maintainability over unnecessary complexity.
+Write code that's easy to read, understand, and debug.
+Remember that today's elegant solution might be tomorrow's spaghetti code if not kept simple and modular.
+Continuously refactor and optimize your codebase, but never at the cost of introducing unneeded intricacies.
+And finally, embrace the power of reusable components and well-designed APIs."

+This quote emphasizes the importance of writing clean, simple code which is a fundamental principle in software engineering.
+It’s about creating solutions that are efficient and enduring, rather than just clever or complex for their own sake.